HumabHatterZed/WhistleWindInscryptionMods/README.md

 <details>
 <summary>Latest Update - v1.1.0</summary>

-### v1.1.0 - First Major Update(tm) (8/21/2022)
+### v1.1.0 - First Major Update(tm) (8/2?/2022)
 * 🧱 General
   * Changed file name for config file (see above for more information on this)
   * Rearranged the order of the configs in the config file
   * Added opponent AI compatibility for Sniper and Marksman abilities
-  * Bifurcated Strike, Trifurcated Strike, and Double Strike now stack with each other if the card has Sniper or Marksman
+  * Bifurcated Strike, Trifurcated Strike, and Double Strike now add stackable extra attacks for Sniper and Marksman abilities
   * Omni Strike now attacks the base card's opposing slot if they aren't a Giant card rather than only the leftmost slot
   * All abilities now have an icon for Act 2 if you wish to mess around with them in Act 2 - NOTE: Act 2 is not supported and has not been playtested
   * Fixed inaccurate information in the ReadMe